-CTI 2500 Series Compact Controller use a set of Auxiliary Switches, located next to the User switches, instead of jumpers.
-The switches are numbered 1 - 6.
+In the CTI 2500 Series Compact Controller the jumpers are located adjacent to the user switches as shown in the photo at the right.
+The jumpers are numbered 1 - 6.
 The ON position is equivalent to the CLOSED jumper position.
+In this photo, the jumpers are shown in the OPEN or OFF position.

-Jumper Open Closed Switch Use Off On Comments A or 1 Selects whether the controller reports SIMATIC 505 model- equivalent memory capacity or APT Expanded Memory capacity when queried by task code 6D.
+Jumper Open Closed Closed 0 Switch Use Off On Comments A or 1 Selects whether the controller reports SIMATIC 505 model- equivalent memory capacity or APT Expanded Memory capacity when queried by task code 6D.
 SIMATIC 505 Model Equivalent Memory APT Expanded Memory See Note 1 below APT Expanded Memory Mode will not work properly with legacy 505 Workshop versions.
 Changes to APT files are required to use the larger APT Expanded Memory and additional control relays Contact CTI.
 B or 2 Selects the Serial Port function.
 The serial port functions as a programming port The serial port functions as a printer port When the serial port is selected as a "Printer Port" it will not respond to task code or other requests.
 It is output only.
 C or 3 Ethernet Port Auto-Crossover Enable Auto- Crossover is Disabled.
 The port uses MDI mode Auto- Crossover is enabled The Ethernet port operates most reliably in MDI mode.
 In MDI mode the port can connect to switches and hubs using a standard straight-thru cable and all other devices that support that support auto- crossover capability.
 Auto-crossover should be enabled on the processor Ethernet port only in exceptional cases.
 D or 4 Used to clear all IP Parameters (IP address, subnet mask, and default router/gateway.
 (See Section 7.4.3) No action Clears the IP parameters during power up start.
 After clearing the IP Parameters, placing the jumper in the Open position and re- powering the controller will automatically generate a temporary link local address, which can be used to set a permanent static address.
 E or 5 Reserved Jumpers should be in the Open position F or 6 Reserved Auxiliary switches be in the Off position